-- transactions of major importance, that is, transactions in which at least one of the indices of importance determined by the Consob Regulation exceeds the threshold of 5%; - transactions of minor importance, that is, transactions with related parties that are neither of major importance nor of negligible amount; - framework resolutions, that is, that series of transactions with related parties; - ordinary transactions, that is, transactions which (a) fall within the ordinary conduct of the company's operating activities or associated financial activities; and (b) are carried out under conditions: (i) similar to those normally applied to unrelated parties for transactions of a comparable nature, scale and risk, (ii) based on regularly applied tariffs or established prices, or (iii) comparable with those applied to parties with whom the company is legally obliged to deal for a determined amount; - transactions of negligible amount, that is, transactions for which the maximum foreseeable amount of the consideration or of the value of the service does not exceed, for each transaction: - the sum of 1 million euros in the event of transactions whose related party is a legal person; - the sum of 300 million euros in the event of transactions whose related party is a natural person; - transactions with related parties carried out by subsidiaries; - 2) the approval process for transactions of major and minor importance, depending on whether they involve: - transactions of minor importance falling within the competence of the Board of Directors, which are approved by the Board of Directors after hearing the reasoned but non-binding opinion of the Committee for transactions with related parties (hereinafter referred to as the Committee) regarding the interest, appropriateness and substantive correctness of the transaction; - transactions of major importance falling with the competence of the Board of Directors, in which the Committee must be involved in the negotiation and investigation phases and in which the transaction may be approved following the receipt of a reasoned favourable opinion from the Committee regarding the interest, appropriateness and substantive correctness of the transaction, that is following a vote in favour by a majority of the independent directors; - transactions of minor and major importance falling with the competence of the Shareholders' Meeting, for which the proposals must follow the same procedure as that for transactions falling with the competence of the Board of Directors, as described in the previous two points, and which must in any event receive a favourable opinion from the Committee.
+- transactions of Major Importance, that is, transactions in which at least one of the indices of importance determined by the CONSOB Regulation exceeds the 5% threshold; - Transactions of Minor Importance, that is related-party transactions that are neither of Major Importance nor of Negligible Amount; - framework resolutions, that is, a series of related-party transactions; - Ordinary Transactions, that is, transactions which (a) fall within the ordinary conduct of the Company's operating activities or associated financial activities; and (b) are carried out under conditions: (i) similar to those normally applied to unrelated parties for transactions of a comparable nature, scale and risk, (ii) based on regularly applied tariffs or established prices, or (iii) comparable with those applied to parties with whom the Company is legally obliged to deal for a specific consideration; - transactions of negligible amount, that is, transactions for which the maximum foreseeable amount of the consideration or of the value of the service does not exceed, for each transaction: - the sum of 1 million euro in the event of transactions whose related party is a legal entity; - the sum of 300 million euro in the event of transactions whose related party is a natural person; - related-party transactions carried out by subsidiaries;

+2) the approval process for transactions of major and minor importance, depending on whether they involve:

+- transactions of minor importance falling within the competence of the Board of Directors, which are approved by the Board of Directors after hearing the sunstantiated but non-binding opinion of the Committee on related-party transactions (hereinafter referred to as the Committee) regarding the interest, appropriateness and substantive correctness of the transaction; - transactions of major importance falling with the competence of the Board of Directors, in which the Committee must be involved in the negotiation and investigation phases and in which the transaction may be approved following the receipt of a substantiated favourable opinion from the Committee regarding the interest, appropriateness and substantive correctness of the transaction, that is following a vote in favour by a majority of the independent directors; - transactions of minor and major importance falling with the competence of the Shareholders Meeting, for which the proposals must follow the same procedure as that for transactions falling with the competence of the Board of Directors, as outlined in the previous two points, and which must in any event receive a favourable opinion from the Committee.

-The Procedure provides that the Committee charged with guaranteeing, by issuing specific opinions, the substantive correctness of dealings with related parties, must be in agreement with the controls and risks committee.
+The Procedure provides that the Committee charged with guaranteeing, by issuing specific opinions, the substantive correctness of dealings with related parties, must be in agreement with the Control and Risk Committee.

-The Procedure also identifies the cases to which the Procedure does not apply, as well as governing the procedures for communication with the public on the transactions carried out.
+The Procedure also identifies the cases to which the Procedure does not apply, as well as governing the procedures for communication with the public on the transactions performed.

-Beginning May 2014, a specific Operational Guideline was applied by Hera and its subsidiaries and subsequently updated on 21 May 2016, in order to detail the information reported in the Procedure and outline the rules, roles and responsibilities, as well as operational activities, implemented by the company.
+Effective from May 2014, a specific Operational Guideline was applied by Hera and its subsidiaries and subsequently updated on 31 March 2016 and most recently on 6 May 2022, in order to detail the information reported in the Procedure and outline the rules, roles and responsibilities, as well as operational activities, implemented by the Company.